Discover The Crawford Genealogical Center and Museum

 Explore Our Museum and Archives

 Welcome to the Crawford Family Historical Museum located in San Marcos, Texas which began operation in 1982.
-Coming soon is the new additional location in Ganado, Texas!
-Explore a tapestry of artifacts, photographs, and documents that tell the story of the Crawford family’s journey from Scotland migrating through Colonial America and ultimately arriving in the Republic of Texas in 1837.
+Explore a tapestry of artifacts, photographs, and documents that tell the story of the Crawford family’s journey from Scotland, Ireland migrating through North Carolina, Tennessee and ultimately arriving in the Republic of Texas in 1837.
 We have a collection of early Texas Furniture, various documents of local history, as well as Crawford and Allied Families genealogical history.

 Eloise Crawford